 The Honours Program in Philosophy gives students an opportunity to refine their thinking to a very high degree.
 It is at once a capstone to the training provided in senior units and a preparation for further study.
-In seminar work, students are introduced to current research specialization and practice and are given the opportunity to build on their knowledge in advanced courses.
+In seminar work, students are introduced to current research specialisation and practice and are given the opportunity to build on their knowledge in advanced courses.
 The thesis gives students the experience of formulating and conducting a substantial piece of independent research, working closely with a supervisor who helps to bring their reflections and research into sharper focus.
-Students who take honours at the University of Sydney study in one of the world's leading philosophy departments.
-They work closely with dedicated teachers and active researchers whose interests span a wide variety of fields and metholodogical approaches.
+Students who take Honours at the University of Sydney study in one of the world's leading philosophy departments.
+They work closely with dedicated teachers and active researchers whose interests span a wide variety of fields and methodological approaches.

 What Prerequisites do I need?

 To enter Fourth Year Honours, students must have completed a bachelors degree, with at least 48 senior credit points of Philosophy (i.e. 8 senior units of study), and have an average grade of credit or above in those 8 units of study.
 Cross-listed units may be credited towards the 48 credit points.
-At least 6 credit points must come from each of the three programmes (History of Philosophy; Epistemology, Metaphysics and Logic; Moral, Social and Political Philosophy).
+At least 6 credit points must come from each of the three programs (History of Philosophy; Epistemology, Metaphysics and Logic; Moral, Social and Political Philosophy).
 Students whose bachelor's degree was undertaken at another university, or students who completed their bachelor's degrees at the University of Sydney more than two years ago should contact the department's Honours coordinator to discuss whether the classes they have taken are equivalent to these prerequisites.

 How do I apply?

 All students wishing to apply for Honours must to apply via the Courses online website.
 Instructions can be found here.